MovieCenter Banner

 Speaks in a confident tone

-Didn't understand how to add new paymen method
+Didn't understand how to add new payment method

 Confused about booked tickets